I don,t know if any of you read Elizabeth Goudge's novels,

 and childhood home.

-Without thinking I turn
+Without thinking I turned the car

 off the main route to Wales,